alberti42/recoll-macos/src/kde/kioslave/kio_recoll/00README.txt

 Building and installing:
 =======================

-The directory mode is only available with KDE 4.1 and later.
-This began under KDE3 and might still be made to work, but I only built with KDE4 and cmake recently.
+Only tested with KDE 4.1 and later.

 The main Recoll installation shares its prefix with the KIO slave, which needs to use the KDE one.
 This means that, if KDE lives in /usr,